 Aim: To compare and evaluate government policies on terrorist and extremist prisoners as well as the various programmes and initiatives aimed at “de-programming” and rehabilitation.

-At the Peace and Security Summit in New York, ICSR launched its latest report, ‘Prisons and Terrorism: Radicalisation and De-radicalisation in 15 Countries’.
+ICSR launched its report, ‘Prisons and Terrorism: Radicalisation and De-radicalisation in 15 Countries’ at the 2010 Peace and Security Summit in New York.

 Based on a survey of prison policies in 15 countries, the report offers the most comprehensive study to date of the role prisons can play in radicalising people – and in reforming them.